Testyal/Testyal.github.io/_posts/2020-10-08-what-have-i-been-up-to.markdown

 ## Calculus of Variations

 It's been a year and a half since I last did any math, so I went back to the [Calculus of Variations](https://warwick.ac.uk/fac/sci/maths/people/staff/filip_rindler/calculusofvariations), returning to the chapters on Young measures and quasiconvexity (in the sense of Morrey) in particular.
 I've gone through these chapters like 5 times already, so I'm not learning anything new, but goinng through them again much slower than before is a good way to expose any gaps in my knowledge and clear up any wizardry happpening in the proofs.
 To be honest, most of the proofs involve some wizardry, guess I can't do much about that.
 One of the proofs in particular uses the [Hardy-Littlewood maximal function](https://en.wikipedia.org/wiki/Hardy–Littlewood_maximal_function) to establish equiintegrability of a particular subsequence of gradients.
-It's probably easy to see why it should be used if you've had experience in its ability to control Sobolev functions, but for someone like me whose knowledge of $$W^{1, p}$$ and $$L^1$$ are pretty far apart, it's not particularly obvious.
+It's probably easy to see why it should be used if you've had experience in its ability to control Sobolev functions, but for someone like me whose knowledge of { %katex } W^{1, p} { %endkatex } and  { %katex } L^1 { %katex } are pretty far apart, it's not particularly obvious.
 Potentially this is a gap in my knowledge I can fill with a lot of poring over something like [Measure Theory and Fine Properties of Functions](https://www.routledge.com/Measure-Theory-and-Fine-Properties-of-Functions-Revised-Edition/Evans-Gariepy/p/book/9781482242386) or something along those lines.

 ## C\#